 - Usability

-- Cross browser compatibility
+- Cross Browser compatibility

 - Aesthetically appealing

-#1.
-All information should be “Find-able”.
+#1) All information should be “Findable”.
 This has a lot to do with how pages are organized.
 The design has to be in a way that the page should be easy to use.

-#4.
-Since there are various elements on the page, it should not load one before or after a significant time gap that the page appears incomplete and makes the user wait around.
+#4) Since there are various elements on the page, it should not load one before or after a significant time gap that the page appears incomplete and makes the user wait around.
 The performance should be acceptable.
-Also, it should not consume the resources of the user’s system so much that they have to kill everything to just to keep this page running.
-It must be reasonable in its resource consumption.

-#6.
-No broken links and broken images
+#6) No broken links and images

-#8.
-Finally, an uncluttered, clean and organic rendition of content on the page can do wonders.
+#8) Finally, an uncluttered, clean, and organic rendition of content on the page can do wonders.

-These are just few important points to consider while designing test scenarios/ test cases to test media rich pages.
-I am sure you can come up with lots of your own scenarios from these hints.
-Also we have not listed ideas for mobile, performance, load, security testing techniques.
-Hope you get my point.
-There is huge opportunity here.
+These are just a few important points to consider while designing test scenarios/ test cases to test media-rich pages.
+I am sure you can come up with a lot of your scenarios from these hints.
+Also, we have not listed ideas for mobile, performance, load, and security testing techniques.

-Also read these helpful articles on web testing =>
+Read these helpful articles on web testing:

 - Complete web testing guide